 - EOP Applicants: Submission of an essay (500 words or less) that describes educational goals and objectives; how EOP (or similar program) was utilized at previous college, and how EOP at Plattsburgh can help.

 - All transfer students are strongly encouraged to submit proof of High School graduation (or successful completion of an equivalency diploma such as the TASC exam or GED).

 SUNY Plattsburgh offers four undergraduate degree completion programs at the Branch Campus, located on the campus of SUNY Adirondack in Queensbury, N.Y.
 Admission to the Branch Campus is for transfer students and readmits who are junior-level and have the appropriate prerequisites.
 More information about admission to the Branch Campus can be found online at https://www.plattsburgh.edu/admissions/transfer/index.html.

 Decisions regarding the use of transfer credit to meet the requirements of a specific academic major are made by the admissions office in consultation with the appropriate academic deans, program directors and chairpersons.
-The college accepts credit from regionally accredited institutions of higher education and from recognized candidates for accreditation.
-All satisfactorily completed courses taken at these institutions of higher education are evaluated on a course-by-course basis in accordance with the following guidelines:
+SUNY Plattsburgh accepts college credit from new transfers and freshmen who have earned college credit in high school.
+College credit must be earned from regionally accredited institutions of higher education and from recognized candidates for accreditation.

 - Students transferring from two-year colleges may be granted a maximum of 67 semester hours earned at two-year colleges.